-A new study by American Bird Conservancy and the Harvard T.H.
+A 2015 study by American Bird Conservancy and the Harvard T.H.
 Chan School of Public Health has found bird- and bee-killing insecticides in nearly every food eaten by the nation’s Senators, Representatives, and others who dine in the cafeterias of the United States Congress.
+Read the report.

 One of our early pesticide campaigns was instrumental in ending the use of the organophosphate monocrotophos, a powerful poison deadly to birds and also to people.
 In 1996 this pesticide had killed more than 20,000 Swainson’s Hawks (shown) that ingested monocrotophos-poisoned grasshoppers in Argentina.